domWinter/envoy-wasm-rbac/README.md

 # Envoy WASM RBAC Filter
-This repository contains an envoy wasm filter that is able to test a provided ACL list against a specified header field array, that can be passed base64 decoded or as raw json string.
+This repository contains an envoy wasm filter that is able to test a provided ACL list against a specified header field or JWT.
+The http header value can be a raw or base64 encoded json string.
-As a second option validation against an JWT access token is provided, that is extracted __without signature validation__ from the <i>Authorization</i> HTTP header.
-Here the role claim need to be present and provide an array of allowed roles.
+In case of JWT, the token is parsed from the <i>Authorization</i> HTTP header and the __signature validation is skipped__.
+Here the role claim is used and need to contain the array of the roles.

 If any parsing of the headers or jwt failes or the ACL check fails, a HTTP 403 status is returned.
 If the ACL check succeeds, the request is continued to the upstream target.